-Based upon the Data Protection Act, Arbour House School will ensure that data regarding children is correctly stored and managed.
+Based upon the Data Protection Act, Arbour House School will ensure that data regarding children is correctly stored and managed in accordance with DfE Data Protection guidance for schools (DfE, 2024b).
 We will take all appropriate action regarding the sharing of information as follows:

-- recognise that current Data Protection legislation is not a barrier to sharing information about concerns - be honest and open with the person (be they a child or an adult) about why, what, how and with whom information will be shared - seek advice when we are in doubt, without disclosing the identity of the person (be they a child or an adult) where possible - share information with consent where appropriate and respect the wishes of those who do not consent to share confidential information where possible - base our information sharing decisions on considerations of safety and well being - ensure the information we share is necessary, proportionate, relevant, accurate, timely and secure - keep a record of our actions, decisions, and reasons.
+• recognise that current Data Protection legislation is not a barrier to sharing information about concerns

+- be honest and open with the person (be they a child or an adult) about why, what, how and with whom information will be shared - seek advice when we are in doubt, without disclosing the identity of the person (be they a child or an adult) where possible - share information with consent where appropriate and respect the wishes of those who do not consent to share confidential information where possible - base our information sharing decisions on considerations of safety and well being - ensure the information we share is necessary, proportionate, relevant, accurate, timely and secure - keep a record of our actions, decisions, and reasons.